 API traffic is growing fast.
 Last year alone it grew 300% faster at our edge than web traffic.
 Because APIs power mobile and web applications, transmitting instructions as diverse as “order a pizza from my favourite restaurant using this credit card” or “place a cryptocurrency trade and these are my personal details”, they are ripe for data theft and abuse.
-Data exposure is listed as one of the top threats for API traffic by OWASP; this includes data leaks and exfiltration from origin responses (API Security TOP 10 threats 2019).
+Data exposure is listed as one of the top threats for API traffic by OWASP; this includes data leaks.
 The increase in API traffic and more frequent data attacks call for new security solutions.

 Cloudflare’s security toolkit had always been designed to protect web and API traffic.
 However, after talking to hundreds of customers we realised that there is a need for easily deployed and configured security tools for API traffic in a single interface.
 To meet this demand, in October 2020 we launched API ShieldTM, a new product aimed at bringing together all security solutions designed for API traffic.
 We started by providing mTLS authentication to all Cloudflare users free of charge, gRPC support and Schema Validation in Beta.
 During the launch we laid a plan for future releases with more advanced security functionality.
 We are now thrilled to be able to expand our offering with new features designed to protect your APIs from exposing sensitive data.

 Today we are launching four features to help reduce the impact of exfiltration attacks: Schema Validation for all Enterprise customers, a managed IP List allowing you to block traffic from Open Proxies, more control over the certificate lifecycle, and a Data Loss Prevention solution.
 Later this week, we’ll also announce capabilities to help you discover APIs running on your network that you may not be aware of, and ways to identify anomalous requests that deviate from intended uses.